lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 5. The we source clean_forcetemp.R

 6. Next!
 Source clean_woody_sps.R to remove non-woody species (bye bye Fragaria, we will miss you).
+And we clean a few species and genus names.

+Also, here if you want, you can run: clean_spp_match.R — code that checks species against The Plant List (using R package Taxonstand), it returns species with possible issues via object manchecksp.
+We should check this off and on, but CLEANING SHOULD occur in clean_woody_sps.R (because Taxonstand is a little slow and thus we don’t need to run it each time).

 7. The we source clean_responsetime.R which cleans response and response time columns.